Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-As will be discussed later, this $\mathbb{Z}_2$ symmetry enables an extra mapping to the quantum dimer model and subsequently the emergence of $\mathrm{U}(1)$ gauge field and several interesting orders, which has been previously missed in the phase diagram.
+\emph{Phase diagram.}~---~We numerically investigate the model Eq.~\eqref{eq:jij_rydberg} with large-scale quantum Monte Carlo simulations~\cite{qmc_1,qmc_2,qmc_3,note_supp}.
+As the interaction is negligible at long distances, we truncate the interaction at the third-NN and study the phase diagram on the $U_2$-$U_3$ plane.
+The simulations are performed on $L\times L$ lattices with periodic boundary conditions at temperature $T=L^{-2}U_1$.
+Most of our simulation takes $L=24,36$, and in the finite-size scaling we take $L$ from 12 to 36, as shown in Supplementary Materials (SM) \cite{note_supp}.

-\textit{Phase diagram.}~---~We numerically investigate the model~\eqref{eq:jij_rydberg} with large scale quantum Monte-Carlo simulations~\cite{qmc_1,qmc_2,qmc_3,note_supp}.
-As the interaction is negligible at long distance, we truncate the interaction at the third-nearest-neighbor and study the phase diagram on the $U_2$-$U_3$ plane, where $U_i$ is the $i$-th-nearest-neighbor interaction.
-The simulations are performed on $L\times L$ lattices ($L=24,36$) with periodic boundary condition, and the temperature is set to $T=L^{-2}U_1$.
+We find a rich quantum phase diagram as shown in Fig.~\ref{fig_1}\textbf{a}.
+The clock and stripe orders are stabilized in the upper-left and lower-right regions in the phase diagram, respectively.
+The clock and stripe phases are separated by a first-order line at small $U_2$, and a fan-shaped intermediate region with larger $U_2$.
+The first-order line and the intermediate region terminate at a multicritical point.
+Through finite-size scaling, we determine its position in the thermodynamic limit $U_{2c}/\Omega = 0.547(5)$ and $U_{3c}/\Omega = 0.215(3)$.

-In the phase diagram we find various density wave orders.
-With small $U_3/U_2$, the two-sublattice stripe order is stabilized, while with large $U_3/U_2$ the three-sublattice clock order is stabilized.
-When $U_2$ and $U_3$ are small, the transition between the clock and the stripe phase is trivially first-order.
-As $U_2$ and $U_3$ exceeds some critical value, a fan of intermediate states emerge at the clock-to-stripe boundary.
-The intermediate region is separated with the clock phase through a first-order phase transition and with the stripe phase through a continuous one.
-The clock-stripe transition line and the fan-shaped region terminate at a single multicritical point.
-The position of the multicritical point is determined by the intersection between the clock-to-stripe and the stripe-to-intermediate transition lines.
-Through a finite size scaling analysis, we extrapolate its position in thermodynamic limit to be $U_{2c}/\Omega = 0.547(5)$ and $U_{3c}/\Omega = 0.215(3)$.
+The essential features of the phase diagram are achievable with experimentally relevant parameters (Fig.~\ref{fig_1}\textbf{a}-\textbf{c}).
+Here we employ an $^{87}$Rb atom array that has already been realized in the experiment~\cite{Rydberg_nature2}, and the phase diagram is shown in Fig. 1\textbf{b}.
+To access a more extended region of the phase diagram Fig. 1\textbf{a}, we perform Rydberg dressing, where the Rydberg-dressed state $|\uparrow\rangle$ is prepared by coupling hyperfine state $|g\rangle=|5S_{1/2},F=2,m_{F}=2\rangle$ and Rydberg state $|r\rangle=|53S_{1/2},m_{J}=1/2\rangle$ via a two-photon process~\cite{Evered2023}.
+The corresponding Rabi frequency $\Omega_{L}$ and detuning $\delta_{L}$ can be used to tune the soft-core potential between Rydberg-dressed atoms~\cite{Rydberg_dress_Bloch}.
+Meanwhile, one can choose another hyperfine level $|\downarrow\rangle=|5S_{1/2},F=1,m_{F}=1\rangle$ as the ground state.
+The experimental phase diagram is shown in Fig. 1\textbf{c} and more details are discussed in SM~\cite{note_supp}.